Civicorps is proud to have staff who are dedicated to providing the highest quality education and job training for our

 Katrina Lashea is the Health & Wellness Teacher at Civicorps and has 20+ years of experience blending the performing arts into health education as health educator, theatrical director and program coordinator with Kaiser Permanente Educational Theater Programs.
 She is on the faculty at Mills College as a yoga instructor, and is co-founder of Anasa Yoga in the Laurel District.
 Katrina is currently pursuing a Masters in Management with a focus on social impact and innovation at Lorry I. Lokey Graduate School of Business and Public Policy at Mills College.
 She is U.C Berkeley alumnae.

 Lauren is a poet, singer, backpacker, star-gazer, swimmer, mother, and Resource Specialist at Civicorps.
 When she's not advocating for corpsmembers or providing academic and behavioral interventions, she's out seeking beauty in the world.
 After receiving her M.A. in English from DePaul University in 2005, she moved from Indiana to California, where she became an Oakland Teaching Fellow and earned her Education Specialist Teaching Credential from San Francisco State University.
 Lauren has been working in alternative and outdoor education in Oakland and San Francisco since 2006.
 Lauren loves adventure travel and has brought that to corpsmembers through backpacking, white water rafting, kayaking, and camping trips.

 Layla Forrest-White, Ph.D

 Layla has been with Civicorps since the summer of 2017.
-She started working with students as an Academic Coach for the Research class and currently serves as the Academic Coordinator.
+She started working with students as an Academic Coach for the Research class, was hired as an Academic Coordinator and now serves as the Dean of Academic Affairs.
 Prior to Civicorps, Layla was a teacher, tutor, writer and student.
 She obtained her B.A. in Classics from Reed College, and her Ph.D in Comparative Literature from UC Berkeley.
 In her spare time, she likes to play basketball.